sfigg/commercialization-public/manufacture/desktop/reagentc-command-line-options.md

 <td align="left"><p><strong>/enable</strong> [<strong>/auditmode</strong>] [<strong>/osguid</strong> &lt;bcd_guid&gt;]</p></td>
 <td align="left"><p>Both</p></td>
 <td align="left"><p>Enables a custom Windows RE boot image.</p>
 <p>The <strong>/enable</strong> option runs automatically during the specialize configuration pass.
-If you don't specify a Windows RE boot image, the computer attempts to enable Windows RE by using the default Winre.wim file from the \Windows\System32\Recovery folder.</p>
+If you don&#39;t specify a Windows RE boot image, the computer attempts to enable Windows RE by using the default Winre.wim file from the \Windows\System32\Recovery folder.</p>
 <ul>
 <li><p><strong>/auditmode</strong>:</p>
-<p>By default, the <strong>/enable</strong> option doesn't perform any actions when Windows is in audit mode.
+<p>By default, the <strong>/enable</strong> option doesn&#39;t perform any actions when Windows is in audit mode.
 To override the default behavior and enable Windows RE from audit mode, specify the <strong>/auditmode</strong> option.
 For example:</p>
 <pre class="syntax" space="preserve"><code>Reagentc /enable /auditmode</code></pre>
 <p>If you generalize the image after you use the <strong>/enable</strong> option in audit mode, Windows RE is disabled until you use the <strong>/enable</strong> option again or until after the specialize configuration pass runs.</p></li>
 <li><p><strong>/osguid</strong> &lt;bcd_guid&gt;:</p>